imbo/imbo/docs/installation/configuration.rst

 ``dataDir``
     The base path where the images are stored.

 This adapter is configured to create subdirectories inside of ``dataDir`` based on the user and the checksum of the images added to Imbo.
-The algorithm that generates the path simply takes the three first characters of the user and creates directories for each of them, then the full user, then a directory of each of the first characters in the image identifier, and lastly it stores the image in a file with a filename equal to the image identifier itself.
+The algorithm that generates the path simply takes the three first characters of the user and creates directories for each of them, then the complete user, then a directory of each of the first characters in the image identifier, and lastly it stores the image in a file with a filename equal to the image identifier itself.
+For instance, an image stored under the user ``foobar`` with the image identifier ``5c01e554-9fca-4231-bb95-a6eabf259b64`` would be stored as ``<dataDir>/f/o/o/foobar/5/c/0/5c01e554-9fca-4231-bb95-a6eabf259b64``.

 Examples
 ^^^^^^^^